Just one glance at your calendar tells you: meetings are taking over your world. Or does it just seem that way?

 You can also click ‘settings’ to mute those who join the meeting later (see sidebar below).

-Muted attendees will see a blue notification bar at the top of their screen (shown below), which allows for dismissing the notification or unmuting as needed.
+Muted attendees will see a blue notification bar at the top of their screen (shown below).

-- Teams also makes it easy to chat with others while still attending the meeting (see top left window, below).
+- It’s also easy to chat with others while still attending the meeting (see the top left window, below).

 - Want to share your screen with other meeting attendees?
-Click the blue screen icon below your image to see multiple options—for example, collaborating in Microsoft Whiteboard (below).
+Click the blue screen icon below your image for more options—for example, collaborating in Microsoft Whiteboard (below).

-Teams also lets attendees move through a shared presentation at their own pace as the meeting ensues.
-Just click settings to enable the ‘private viewing’ option (shown below).
+You can also move through a shared presentation at your own pace.
+Just click settings to enable the ‘private viewing’ option.

-NOTE: Attendees can also ask questions, clarify, or follow up on action items via Teams chats and meeting notes—right within the Teams app, which archives each meeting for easy access afterward.
+NOTE: Attendees can also ask questions, clarify, or follow up on action items via Teams chats and meeting notes.
+It’s all right within the Teams app, which archives every meeting.

-- Once participants disconnect from a Teams meeting (by clicking the red phone icon), they can click the 5-star field (shown below) to rate the meeting’s audio quality and automatically report technical issues to Microsoft.
+- After disconnecting from a Teams meeting (by clicking the red phone icon), just click the 5-star field (shown below) to rate the meeting’s audio quality and automatically report technical issues to Microsoft.

-- If you’ve recorded the meeting, a blue bar will appear at the top of your screen (see below) as the meeting ends.
-This notice indicates that the recording is being processed and saved within the archived meeting chat.
+- If you’ve recorded the meeting, you’ll see a blue bar at the top of your screen [See example below].
+This bar shows the recording is being processed and saved within the archived meeting chat.

-Once the recording is saved, it will appear in the meeting chat (shown below).
+Once the recording is saved, you’ll find it in the meeting chat (shown below).